 According to the website, healthy eating habits, physical activity, and involvement in your community help contribute to living a long, productive, and meaningful life.
 This section of the website offers links to dietary guidelines for older Americans, the American Dietetic Association, the National Institutes of Health Senior Health website, and resources for volunteering and senior employment.

-According to the website, focusing on preventive care, managing health conditions (such as healthcare insurance, senior assisted living help etc.), and understanding medications help contribute to an increased quality of life.
+According to the website, focusing on preventive care, managing health conditions, and understanding medications help contribute to an increased quality of life.
 This section of the website offers links to various Medicare resources (hospital compare, home health compare, dialysis facility compare); information about mental health, Alzheimer’s disease and dementia; other specific diseases, conditions and injuries (arthritis, cancer, diabetes, fall prevention, hearing, heart and lung, HIV/AIDs, vision); and resources for medications (Medicare prescription drug coverage) and treatments.
 A common problem faced by many aging adults is the gradual loss of hearing, a problem that can often be resolved with the use of appropriate hearing devices.
-With respect to that, helpful resources that you can find when you click here could provide some value.

 According to the website, millions of older Americans encounter abuse, neglect, exploitation, or discrimination each year.
 This section of the website offers links to help you identify scams, prevent fraud, address senior housing issues, stop elder abuse, and find legal assistance.